pergolafabio/Hikvision-Addons/doorbell/DOCS.md

   | setupAlarm  | Turn on the alarm on the indoor panel
   | closeAlarm  | Turn off the alarm on the indoor panel
   | muteAudioOutput   | Mutes the audio output of the doorbell / indoor station
   | unmuteAudioOutput | Unmutes the audio output of the doorbell / indoor station
+  | takeSnapshot  | Take a snapshot and save it to the /media drive
+  | callStatus   | Manually get the Call Status
+  | callerInfo | Manually get the Caller Info

 - `<doorbell_name>` is the custom name given to the doorbell in the configuration options, all lowercase and with whitespace substituted by underscores `_`.